stanford-oval/genie-cloud/doc/thingtalk-intro.md

 ## The Basics

 Let's start with the basics: like every programming language, we start from Hello World.
-This tutorial assumes that you already have configured Sabrina.
+This tutorial assumes that you already have configured Almond.
 If not, see the [Getting Started Tutorial](/getting-started.md) first.

 This is the code for the Hello World app: